Welcome to Morocco!

 Please be aware that rooms and service in Morocco can differ to Western standards.
 Some hotels provide air-conditioning but it doesn’t always function.
 For hotels that do not have air-conditioning, a fan will be available.

-You will be spending one night in a tent in a desert camp.
+You will be spending one night in a tent in a desert camp though there will be mattresses to sleep on.
 There will be public bathrooms for use at camp.

 Laundry is available at some hotels for an additional fee.
 Ask your Trip Leader for details.